List of Shaman King characters: Team Moon

-An enormous Chinese shaman whose guardian ghost is a giant panda named Shion-Shion (凶凶 (シオンシオン), Shion Shion) that forms an Over Soul with a golden Chinese gong.
+An obese Chinese shaman whose guardian ghost is a giant panda named Shion-Shion (凶凶 (シオンシオン), Shion Shion) that forms an Over Soul with a golden Chinese gong.
 An explosives expert from Shanghai, China.
-He was born into a wealthy family of doctors, he wanted to become a famous pop idol but was rejected for being overweight, an issue which made him underconfident.
+He was born into a wealthy family of doctors, he wanted to become a famous pop idol.
+He was rejected for being obese which made him underconfident.
 Joining Hao in hopes of creating a world where physical appearances aren't important, he is a powerful fighter and impatiently ruthless.
 Zang Ching is the first to be killed during Peyote's betrayal but is later resurrected with the Hana-Gumi.
 After the conclusion of the Shaman Fight, he and Bill help Ren build a large electronics manufacturing company and they eventually become Tao Men's bodyguards.